LaunchCodeEducation/csharp-web-dev-curriculum/content/razor-views/_index.md

 ## Learning Objectives

-After completing this chapter you should be able to
+By the end of this chapter, you should understand:
 1. Understand the benefits of using templates
 1. Create a template using a Razor View in an MVC application
 1. How to add iteration, conditionals, and forms to a template